terxor/cp/docs/main/programming-languages/python-2.md

 ### Iterable unpacking operator

 Iterable unpacking holds its usual meaning.
-We can think of it as substituing the iterable by comma separated list of elements.
+We can think of it as substituting the iterable by comma separated list of elements.

 ```python